hahwul/jwt-hack/docs/content/usage/server/index.md

 - Bind address: Use `--host 0.0.0.0` to accept remote connections.
 - CORS: Open (any origin, any method, any header).
 - Performance: `/crack` can be CPU-heavy and synchronous; keep search spaces small or run behind a job queue.
 - Security: This server is a testing tool.
-Do not expose it to untrusted networks without proper safeguards (authN/Z, rate limits, isolation).
+If exposed beyond localhost, use --api-key to require X-API-KEY on all requests and add additional safeguards (authN/Z, rate limits, isolation).
 - Errors: Most endpoints return HTTP 200 with `success:false` and `error`.
 Handle both the HTTP status and the `success` flag in clients.